victorpoluceno/xwing/README.rst

 Python 3 implementation of a TCP multiplexer.

-Xwing is a Python library writen using that help to distribute connect to a single port to other process.
+Xwing is a Python library that helps to distribute connections to a single port to other multiple process.

-Xwing uses ZeroMQ as communicaton layer and gevent as async framework.
+Xwing uses ZeroMQ as communicaton layer.

 Features
 --------

 Xwing features:

-  * Out of the box heartbeat and reconnect support.
-  * Request retry and reconnection support.
   * Support to all ZeroMQ protocols.
-  * All componentes are designed to be embeded.
+  * API componentes designed to be embeded.

 Requirements
 ------------

-Xwing requires Python 3.4+, ZeroMQ and Gevent.
+Xwing requires Python 3.4+ and ZeroMQ.

 Usage
 -----